 The Millionaire Fastlane

-If this sounds like a get-rich-quick book, it kind of is.
+If this sounds like a get-rich-quick book, that’s because it kind of is.
 But while I distrust anything that promises to make you a millionaire over night (which this book does not, for the record), what I do like are books or programs that challenge traditional thinking, open your eyes to new possibilities, and give you actionable tips and tricks for achieving more.

 This book does that, and remarkably well.
 It gives you a good kick in the pants and gets your mind working on ways to create massive wealth quickly so you can live the life of you dreams now, rather than waiting around for some future day.
 (Amazon)